 Note: There is a pseudo-IVAO site online at ivao.org which will allow registrations, but the information it provides is false.
 Ensure you only use the form without any adds - your personal data could be jeapordised otherwise.

-To fly or control online, you'll need to install the following software:
+To fly online, you'll need to install the IvAp software: